Denton residents with medical needs struggling through power outages

 “I wish we weren’t having an hour of nothing,” she said.

-Vonda Anderson, who rents a home on Bellemead Street, said her home is without electricity, internet connection, reliable cellphone coverage and hot water.
+Vonda Anderson, who rents a home on Bellemead Drive, said Monday that her home was without electricity, internet connection, reliable cellphone coverage and hot water.

 “I have a pacemaker inside my body that shocks my heart when it stops,” Anderson said.
 “The pacemaker needs three things: the battery inside my body to work the defibrillator, and then I have a machine that plugs into the wall to charge the batteries, and that monitors the pacemaker and alerts the monitoring company.
 But there’s also the internet connection that keeps the monitoring company online to get the alerts.”